sadhanaavasarala/learning-library/LabGuide200.md

     - Application Container Cloud Service
 - Application Technologies
     - Written in Java
-    - Leverages Jax-ws and Grizzly IO to provide a RESTful inerface
+    - Leverages Jax-ws and Grizzly IO to provide a RESTful interface
     - Uses MySQL drivers for DB interface
     - Uses Maven for build scripting and library management